 My two-year-old has been slow to actually sit still while I read an entire book, but she’s getting there.
 In the meantime, we’ve been talking about the pictures found in her books, playing “Can you find ____?”, and taking advantage of books with textures or flaps.
 She loves to bring me stacks of books, so I know that a love of reading is growing in her long before she is able to read.
 And lately she’s starting to actually sit still while I read the book through.
 So don’t give up if you have a squirmy child, but tailor your reading time to her attention span.

-Reading aloud gives your child an advantage when it comes to learning to read.
+Reading to your children gives them an advantage when it comes to learning to read.

-Studies show that children who are read aloud to have a huge advantage when it comes to learning how to read.
-One of the reasons is that reading aloud expands your child’s vocabulary so that when he is reading on his own, the words he meets are familiar.
+Studies show that children who are read to have a huge advantage when it comes to learning how to read.
+One of the reasons is that reading aloud expands your child’s vocabulary.
+When he is reading on his own, the words he meets are familiar.
 I was reading a book to my daughter today and marveling at the depth of vocabulary contained in a simple picture book (silhouetted, tawny, preoccupied).

 I don’t remember if I knew the words pliable and obstinate before I encountered the characters in the pages of Pilgrim’s Progress, but I knew them after that.
 When I encountered those same words later in other books, they weren’t strangers but familiar friends.